 But Jesus has achieved victory over the power of the world.
-Then thirdly, by his death, Jesus absorbed the anger of God.
+Third, by his death, Jesus absorbed the anger of God, God's settled and righteous antagonism towards human rebellion.

-God settled and righteous antagonism towards human rebellion. our rebellion, our sin, was always our problem.
+You see, our rebellion, our sin, that was always our problem.
 God was angry with the human race.
+He loved the human race, but he had to bring it to the bar of his judgment.

-Now he loved the human race so much, but he had to bring it to the bar of his judgment.
-But the accomplishment of Jesus is that he, representing the human race, stepped forward and to use the Bible's language, drank the cup of God's anger so that God's anger was spent and exhausted.
+[29:17] But the accomplishment of Jesus is that he, representing the human race as the son of man, stepped forward and to use Bible language, drank the cup of God's anger so that God's anger was spent and exhausted.

-[30:31] In fact, when Jesus cried out, I thirst, it may have been not simply that he was thirsty, but that he knew he had to drink the cup of God's anger against human sin.
+In fact, when Jesus said, I thirst, it may have been not simply that he was physically thirsty, but that he knew he had to drink the cup of God's anger against human sin.

-It's almost as though he was saying, I'm thirsty for it, I have to drink it and do it.
-In fact, he'd said to Peter in the previous chapter, back at verse 11, shall I not drink the cup that the Father has given me?
+So he was saying, I thirst, I have to drink it.
+In fact, he had said to Peter in the previous chapter at verse 11, shall I not drink the cup that the Father has given me?

-So by his death, he drank the cup of God's anger and exhausted it.
-And then fourth, and most wonderfully for us, on the cross, Jesus bore the penalty of our sin in our place.
+But by his death, he drank the cup of God's anger.
+And then fourthly, and most wonderfully from our point of view, on the cross, he bore the penalty for our sin in our place.

-The wages of sin is death, and on the cross, Jesus received those dreadful wages.
-We deserve to receive them, but Jesus stepped up and took them for us in our place so that we should not have to.
+The wages of sin is death.
+And on the cross, Jesus received those dreadful wages.
+We deserved to receive them, but Jesus stepped up and took them for us in our place so that we should not have to.

-As the old hymn puts it, he died that we might be forgiven.
-So, friends, we have every reason to rejoice and to be grateful.
+[30:28] As the old hymn puts it, he died that we might be forgiven.
+So friends, we have every reason to rejoice and be thankful.
+This great cry, it is finished, echoes across the world.

-[31:41] This great cry, it is finished, echoes across the world.
 It echoes still.
 It can never be silenced.
-It gives us assurance from Jesus' own lips that the thing he came to do has been accomplished.
+It gives us assurance from the lips of Jesus himself that the thing he came to do has been accomplished.

-And it's because of his work on the cross that the third and final work of God can also be completed, the work of bringing in the new world populated by all those for whom Christ died.
+And it's because of his work on the cross that the third and final work of God can also be completed.
+The work of bringing in the new world, populated by everyone for whom Christ died.

-If he had not accomplished his task on the cross, we could never be forgiven, and our sin could never be dealt with.
-We would still be under the anger of God, with no future, but to be returned to the dust.
+If he had not accomplished his task on the cross, we could never be forgiven and our sin could never be dealt with.
+We would still be under the anger of God with no future but to be returned to the dust.

 But his work is accomplished.
 He has fulfilled the prophecies.
 He has overcome the world.
-He has absorbed the anger of God against our sin, and he has borne sin's penalty in our place.
+He has absorbed the anger of God against our sin and he has borne the penalty of sin in our place.

-We have a very great savior.
-If you know these things, be reassured today that they're true.
-But if you've never done this before, will you come to Jesus and kneel in your heart and mind before that figure hanging on the cross?
+Friends, we have a great Savior.
+If you know these things, be reassured that they're true.
+But if you've never done this before, will you come to Jesus?